ElanMedoff/personal-site/_posts/test-driven-refactoring.md

 The purported benefits are less-buggy code and a smoother dx – but in my experience, this rarely pans out.

+Part of the philosophy of test-driven development is that by solely testing software requirements, you can avoid testing implementation details.
+In fact, test-driven development relies on this pattern – you can't test implementation details you haven't written yet!

+In principle, I would agree with this.
+If you _truly_ only test software requirements, you could refactor the implementation behind your code without rewriting a single test.
+What a dream.

-As much as we would like to only test software requirements, ignoring any implementation details, this is rarely possible.
-When testing frontend code, for example, sometimes you need to hook into DOM elements directly in your tests.
-Other times you may even _want_ to test implementation details – was this api call made in the correct circumstances?
+Unfortunately, this is rarely possible.
+When testing frontend code, you sometimes need to hook into DOM elements directly in your tests.
+Other times, you may even _want_ to test implementation details – was this api call made in the correct circumstances?
 That's an important detail that's difficult to test before you've written your code.

-It may also seem a little petty, but when I'm in the mindset of implementing a feature, writing tests really brings me out of the flow.
-It's a form of context-switching, one which hurts my motivation and lowers my productivity.
+It may also seem a bit petty, but when I'm in the mindset of implementing a feature, writing tests really brings me out of the flow.
+It's a form of context-switching, one which hurts my motivation and productivity.

+---

-That being said, I still very much value the utility of tests – but not for development.
+That being said, I still very much value the utility of tests – but for refactoring, not development.
 Here me out:

 I'm a big believer in being unafraid of my code.
 If I want to update a feature, refactor my types into some fancy conditional generics, I don't want to be afraid of silently breaking my app.
-I need the freedom to update my code, and tests give me the confidence necessary to make these changes.
+I need the freedom to update my code when I think best, and tests give me the confidence necessary to make these changes.

-I'm not afraid of breaking my app, I'm afraid of _silently_ breaking my app – and if I have good test coverage, that'll never happen.
+In other words, I'm not afraid of breaking my app; I'm afraid of _silently_ breaking my app.
+If I have good test coverage, that'll never happen.

-So for those who are skeptical of test-driven refactoring: don't give up on tests altogether.
-Write tests to catch regressions, not to write original code.
-Test-driven refactoring, not test-driven development.
+So for those who are skeptical of test-driven development: don't give up on tests altogether.
+Write tests to catch regressions, not to speed-up writing original code.
+Adopt test-driven refactoring, not test-driven development.